JoshMarshall756/dotfiles/README.md

 # Dotfiles
-Dotfiles and current wallpapers for the setup on my Desktop PC (out of date picture)
+Dotfiles and current wallpapers for the setup on my Desktop PC and Laptop (out of date picture)

 ## Current Setup